 Research shows that college grads on average make over 50% more than high school graduates.
 But at what cost?

-Some children, with minimum knowledge in finance, are being asked to assume the equivalent of a mortgage at the age of 18.
+Some children, with minimum knowledge of finance, are being asked to assume the equivalent of a mortgage at the age of 18.
 And parents are taking out loans in their name and selling their retirement assets to help fund the difference.

 Those with young children should begin saving in a college savings vehicle, such as a 529.
 Once children enter the high school years families should develop a “late-stage” college planning strategy by focusing on college selection, financial aid, tax aid, and wealth management.

 The right plan will help students graduate with minimal student loans and help parents protect their assets and income for what they were intended for, their retirement.